 Q. Will weed killers prevent weeds from growing back in the future?

 A. Some weed killer products eliminate the weeds that are growing now, but they don’t keep more weeds from springing up later.
 Some products are designed to apply a barrier that stops new weeds from starting.
-Carefully read the instructions and recommended uses for any weed killer you’re considering to see how it works on future weed growth.
+Carefully read the instructions and recommended uses for any weed killer you’re considering to find out how it works on future weed growth.